ihumanable/prosper-lib/readme.md

 #### from clause ####

-After you've figured out what you want to pull, you just need to tell prosper what table to pull from
+After you've figured out what you want to pull, you just need to tell prosper what table to pull from.
+This code tells it to look in the 'user' table.

     Prosper\Query::select()->from('user');

-This code tells it to look in the 'user' table.
 From accepts an optional second argument to use as a table alias.

     Prosper\Query::select()->from('stupid_naming_convention_user', 'user');